Learning efficient backprojections across cortical hierarchies in real time: Discussion

 \section{Discussion}

 We have introduced PAL, a general method of learning backprojections in hierarchical, dynamical networks.
-Our theoretical results and simulations show that PAL provides online learning of forward and backward weights in a phase-less manner.
+Our theoretical results and simulations show that PAL provides online learning of forward and backward weights in a phaseless manner.
 As a general method, it is applicable to models where time-continuous activity is propagated, and approximately aligns feedback weights with those of backpropagation.
 PAL fulfills the requirements of learning and signal transport in physical systems: all necessary information is available locally in time and space.

 In our evaluation, we have emphasized the biological plausibility of PAL as a model of sensory processing.
 PAL could be implemented in biological components; in particular, it explicitly exploits noise found in physical systems and makes use of simple filtering techniques for disentangling signal and noise where needed.
 We argue that a cortical realization of PAL (or a variant) would be evolutionarily more advantageous than fixed feedback weights, as it implements a significantly more efficient solution to the weight transport problem.
+PAL requires top-down weight learning to be faster than bottom-up learning, such that error signals are transported correctly before they are used.
+In cortex, this could potentially be regulated by the neurotransmitter acetylcholine (ACh), involved in bottom-up and top-down attention modulation~\cite{sato1987functional,soma2012cholinergic,kang2014boosting}.
+Learning of top-down before bottom-up weights could be modulated through release of ACh in top-down information integration sites of neurons.